 The top UK private practice firms specialising in this area of law are:

-If you aren’t studying law as an undergraduate degree (where you will most likely study public law in your first or second year), then you could consider politics as an undergraduate degree – as firms will see this as an advantage due to your knowledge of the subject already.
+If you aren’t studying law as an undergraduate degree (where you will most likely study public law in your first or second year), then you could consider politics as an undergraduate degree.
+As a result, firms will see this as an advantage due to your preexisting knowledge of the subject.

 Some examples of work experience that would look good for this future career are:

-The typical steps to becoming a lawyer in public law fields are:
+The typical steps to becoming a lawyer in this field are: